ppremru/containers/README.md

 ## Code Repository

 ### Container Definition
-This repository is setup to build an image (`jenkins-agent-maven-python`) when a PR is made to any contents in the relevant image path (as defined in the GitHub Actions workflow file).
+This repository is setup to build an image (`tssc-agent-maven`) when a PR is made to any contents in the relevant image path (as defined in the GitHub Actions workflow file).

 ### GitHub Actions Workflow Definition